-We have just launched a field study on cross-border water sewage pollution and its impact on air quality.
-This is a study led by researchers from UC San Diego and a collaboration with UT Austin, SDSU, UC Riverside, University of Trieste, NOAA, and NCAR.
+In September 2024, we launched a field study on cross-border water sewage pollution and its impact on air quality.
+This is led by researchers from UC San Diego and a collaboration with UT Austin, SDSU, UC Riverside, University of Trieste, NOAA, and NCAR.

 The primary objective of this study is to investigate the potential link between poor water quality and air quality in the southern San Diego region.